 The syndrome is usually asymptomatic until EBV infection develops.
-Then, most patients develop fulminating or fatal infectious mononucleosis with liver failure (caused by cytotoxic T cells that react to EBV-infected B or other tissue cells); survivors of initial infection develop B-cell lymphomas, aplastic anemia, hypogammaglobulinemia (resembling that in common variable immunodeficiency), or a combination.
+Then, most patients develop fulminating or fatal infectious mononucleosis with liver failure (caused by cytotoxic T cells that react to EBV-infected B or other tissue cells).
+Survivors of initial infection develop B-cell lymphomas, aplastic anemia, hypogammaglobulinemia (resembling that in common variable immunodeficiency), splenomegaly, or a combination.

 Suggestive findings include decreased antibody responses to antigens (particularly to EBV nuclear antigen), impaired T-cell proliferative responses to mitogens, decreased NK-cell function, and an inverted CD4:CD8 ratio.
 These findings are typical before and after EBV infection.
 Some survivors of EBV infection have hypogammaglobulinemia.
 A bone marrow biopsy can help confirm HLH.

-About 75% of patients die by age 10, and all die by age 40 unless bone marrow transplantation is done.
+About 75% of patients die by age 10, and all die by age 40 unless hematopoietic stem cell transplantation is done.
 About 80% of patients who receive a transplant survive.
 Transplantation is curative if done before EBV infection or other disorders become irreversible.
 Rituximab can help prevent severe EBV infection before transplantation.

 Last full review/revision November 2013 by James Fernandez, MD, PhD